Document

 Exemption on LTCG on Listed Shares

-CBDT has clarified in the FAQ section that the amount of Rs.1 Lakh is not to be reduced from the total amount, but while calculating taxes.
+CBDT has clarified in the FAQ section that the amount of Rs.1 Lakh is not to be reduced from the total amount, instead it should be reduced while calculating taxes from the gains.
 You can use the ClearTax tax calculator, which automatically takes care of such complex calculations.

 Example: Mr. A has an LTCG on listed shares of Rs.
 3,00,000.
 Calculate the tax liability on the same.